danadascalescu00/Robotics/Lab Homeworks/Lab Homework.md

  You can set it to diode and use - on the long pin and + on a small one.
 If it lights up, it’s common cathode.
 Otherwise, use + on the long pin and - on a small one, if it lights up now, then it’s common anode. )
     - The common cathode is connected to the ground and each LED's anode through a resistor to the output pin

 ## II.
-Playing Pirates of Caribbean using active and passive piezo buzzers and, also, a pushbutton
+Playing Pirates of Caribbean using active and passive piezo buzzers and, a pushbutton

 **1.Introduction**<br>